 Certification of Enrolment and Transcript of Academic Record

-o Motivation letter, 2 copies;
+o Motivation letter,

 In German or English language, please describe your reasons for your studies in Germany and how this fits into your future professional career